 The vent termination tee must be installed with the following minimum clearances.
-(See Figure 21.)
-Vent termination clearances shall be consistent with the National Fuel Gas Code, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code.
+(See Figure 19.)
+Vent Termination clearances shall be consistent with the National Fuel Gas Code, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code.

-All minimum clearances specified must be maintained to protect building materials from degradation by flue gases.
+All minimum clearances specified must be maintained to protect building material from degradation by flue gases.

-- 1. The termination tee must be 12 inches above snow level or grade level which ever is higher.
-See Figure 22 for alternate method to achieve 12" above snow level. - Avoid areas where condensate drainage may cause problems such as above planters, patios, or adjacent to windows where the steam from the flue gases may cause fogging.
-Do not terminate above any public walkway. - 3.
-Select the point of wall penetration where the minimum 1/4 inch per foot of upward slope can be maintained.

-- 4. When penetrating a noncombustible wall, the hole through the wall must be large enough to maintain the pitch, pipe clearance for passage, and provide for proper sealing.
+- The termination tee must be 12 inches above snow level or grade level which ever is higher.
+See Figure 14 for alternate method to achieve 12" above snow level. - 2.
+The minimum distance from any door, (openable) window, or gravity air inlet is 4 ft. below, 4 ft. horizontally, or 1 ft. above. - 3.
+The vent termination shall be a minimum of 3 ft. above any forced air inlet within 10 ft.
+(See Figure 19.) - Recommended minimum distance from an inside corner formed by two exterior walls is 6 ft., but is not required. - The minimum distance from gas or electric meter(s) is 4 ft - Avoid areas where condensate drainage may cause problems such as above planters, patios, or adjacent to windows where the steam from the flue gases may cause fogging.
+Do not terminate above any public walkway. - 7.
+Select the point of wall penetration where the minimum 1/4 inch per foot of upward slope can be maintained. - 8.
+When penetrating a noncombustible wall, the hole through the wall must be large enough to maintain the pitch, pipe clearance for passage, and provide for proper sealing.
 Penetrating a combustible wall requires the use of a wall thimble.
-(See Figure 22.)
+(See Figure 20.)
 A 6-1/2 inch square framed opening is required to insert the thimble halves.
 The thimble is adjustable to varying wall thickness and is held in place by applying sealant to the male sleeve before assembly.
-Also run a bead of sealant around the outer wall thimble. - 5.
+Also run a bead of sealant around the outer wall thimble. - 9.
 The vent pipe must extend 1-1/4 inches through the outer thimble half for a combustible wall.
-Be sure to check this carefully before cutting the vent pipe. - 6.
+Be sure to check this carefully before cutting the vent pipe. - 10.
 Attach a 3 inch coupling to the end of the pipe that extends through the wall or thimble.
-This prevents the vent pipe from being pushed inward. - 7.
+This prevents the vent pipe from being pushed inward. - 11.
 Cut an 8 inch minimum piece of vent pipe and connect the coupling to the termination tee.
 The inside of the tee must be a minimum of 12 inches from the outside of the wall.
-(See Figure 23.)
+(See Figure 21.)